OWASP/DevGuide/03-Build/0x04-SessionManagement.md

 with their target userid and a logged in flag and then visits a page on the site, they are immediately logged in to another user's account - a simple session hijack.
 Secondly, imagine the type of user was stored in this session cookie (user or administrator).
 An attacker can easily change their user type and get elevated privileges - a session forgery.
 In fact, it is common for session data to be stored on the server but there still needs to exist a link between this stored data and the user who is performing the request, which is most commonly achieved with a session cookie recording a single identity value which is then mapped onto the session data on the server.
-This identity will be sent in the cookie with each request but this in itself can lead to potential weaknesses including access of this session value via malicious Javascript or a man-in-the-middle who can read and then re-use the session ID in another browser.
+This identity will be sent in the cookie with each request but this in itself can lead to potential weaknesses including access of this session value via malicious JavaScript or a man-in-the-middle who can read and then re-use the session ID in another browser.

 ### Using a Framework
 In most cases, a web application will (and generally should) use a framework.
 These frameworks should all include their own session management system but in the world of security, we should not automatically trust that these systems are implemented